GodFZ/TP-OWSSL/README.md

 # Acknowledgements

-The codebase is largely built on this repo: https://github.com/MarcLafon/gallop .
+The codebase is largely built on this repo: https://github.com/MarcLafon/gallop and https://github.com/CVMI-Lab/SimGCD .